 Again, if the bleeding does not stop; immediately seek the help of a Veterinarian.

-Furthermore, in order to maintain healthy Nails; provide your cat with appropriate Scratching Posts for your Cats.
+Furthermore; in order to maintain healthy Nails, provide your Cat with appropriate Scratching Posts.

-If you are uncomfortable with trimming your Cat’s Nails, then kindly speak with your Veterinarian for further advice.
+If you are uncomfortable with trimming your Cat’s Nails, then kindly consult with your Veterinarian for further advice.